-Stavoren/Starum is the oldest town in the Frisian Elfsteden, also a Hanseatic town and was once the home port of the Frisian kings and sailors.
-The shipping industry and overseas trade brought Stavoren much prosperity.
-Many Vikings and Dutch counts would have been only too happy to get a piece of the pie.
-After the 18th century, Stavoren suffered many setbacks, the greatest of which is expressed in the legend of “Het vrouwtje van Stavoren” (The Lady of Stavoren).
-She still looks out over the old harbor.
+Stavoren/Starum is the oldest city of the Frisian Eleven Cities, also a Hanseatic city and it was once the home port of Frisian kings and seafarers.
+Shipping and trade with overseas territories brought Stavoren a lot of prosperity.
+Many a Viking and Dutch count gladly took advantage of that.
+After the 18th century, Stavoren faced many setbacks, the greatest of which is expressed in the legend of ‘The female of Stavoren’.
+She still peers over the old harbour.

-But Stavoren also managed to flourish again.
-During the summer months it is now lively and cheerful.
-The town is a favorite for many because of its unique location between the IJsselmeer and the Frisian lakes.
-The ‘Oude Haven’ houses the ships of the brown fleet and the fishing boats.
-The impressive ‘J.L.
-Hoogland pumping station’, which takes care of the discharge of the Frisian polder water into the IJsselmeer, operates tirelessly all year round.
+Still, Stavoren managed to flourish again.
+In the summer months it is now lively and cozy.
+The town is a popular place for many because of the unique location between the IJsselmeer and the Frisian Lakes.
+The ships of the brown fleet and the fishing vessels are located in the Oude Haven.
+The impressive ‘JL Hooglandgemaal’, which drains the Frisian reservoir water to the IJsselmeer, runs tirelessly all year round.

 And the ferry service between Enkhuizen and Stavoren carries thousands of tourists and cyclists every year.

 Get a stamp?

 From March 15 to November 15 you can pick up your stamp at the harbor office of Marina Stavoren Buitenhaven.
 From November 15 to March 15, the harbor office is closed and the stamp is in a box at the entrance of the harbor office.
 You can then put the stamp on the card yourself.
 This box also contains extra stamp cards, you will find the code for the barrier here and in this box you can also leave the payment of € 15 per night in an envelope.
 This makes getting your stamp a breeze.